WickedLynx/linky/README.md

 >		npm run build
 >		node server.js

 You can edit `linky-website/server.js` to change the server port or do any other custom actions.
+By default the api is served on port `3060` and the website on port `3061`.

+## Other features

+### Pre-specifying tags

+The homepage allows specifying tags to select as a query parameter: `https://mydomain.com?tags=design,work`.

+### Specifying a link to add in the query

+The add-link path allows you to specify the url to add as a query parameter: `https://mydomain.com/add?link=<url>`

+## TODO

+-	Allow editing and deleting tags
+-	Allow logical operations between tags, eg: `'tools' && 'design'`
+-	Allow saving a filter as a bookmark
+-	Show proper loading animations and error messages